Encrypt Decrypt Data in Umbraco Back Office

-Encrypting data allows you to store information in a database and if the data is compromised the attacker will not be able to see the information stored in a readable format.
+Encrypting data allows you to store information in a database.
+If the data is compromised, the attacker will not be able to see the information stored in a readable format.

 So, in this example, if a visitor visits your site and completes a form entering their details, you need to ensure its security.